You will learn

 - Collect SMS consent at checkout for your ecommerce store: (estimated time: 10 minutes).

 We strongly recommend using a multi-step form if you’re collecting email consent at the same time as SMS consent.
-SMS consent can’t appear required or be bundled with consent for other marketing channels, so you risk falling out of compliance with single-page forms.

 One of the quickest and easiest ways to grow your SMS list is by collecting consent at checkout.
 Consent at checkout offers you a non-intrusive, streamlined, and easy way for customers to sign up.
 With Klaviyo’s integrations, you can leverage this approach and reach a wider audience with your SMS marketing.